Frequently Asked Questions About the Illinois State Plan Amendment

 Expanding services and allowing billing for additional types of providers helps schools build their capacity to meet the health needs not only of students enrolled in Medicaid but of the entire student population.

 When will the state plan amendment (SPA) be implemented?

-Once approved, school districts will be able to retroactively bill Medicaid for services provided dating back to July 1, 2021.
+Upon approval, school districts can retroactively bill Medicaid for services provided dating back to July 1, 2021.

 MEDICAID REVENUE & SPENDING

 Are there any costs involved with expanding billing?

 The proposal to expand billing for school health services is considered a budget-neutral policy change for Illinois; it does not increase Medicaid or other healthcare costs.